-Illustration: Pixabay / iXimus
+Picture: Pixabay / iXimus

 The worldwide spread of the coronavirus SARS-CoV-2 and its associated respiratory disease COVID-19 proceeds at a highly dynamic pace.
-The Leopoldina has published a first ad-hoc statement on possible health policy options to counter the further spread of the virus.
+The Leopoldina has published a first ad-hoc-statement on possible health policy options to counter the further spread of the virus.
 The associated working group will support and accompany the readjustment and implementation of any measures with additional publications.
 An additional working group has been established to address the legal, economic, social and psychological aspects of the pandemic.

 An interdisciplinary working group of the Leopoldina has been working on medical perspectives of the pandemic.
-The resulting ad-hoc statement "Coronavirus Pandemic in Germany: Challenges and Options for Intervention" discusses potential health policy options to counter the further spread of coronavirus in Germany.
+The resulting ad-hoc-statement “Coronavirus Pandemic in Germany: Challenges and Options for Intervention” discusses potential health policy options to counter the further spread of coronavirus in Germany.